CharlesCreativeContent/toolhouse-examples/README.md

 **demo.html:** This file contains an example of the rag and search tools on a web page, for a Veterinary Clinic

 ## How Toolhouse helps
 Today's LLM technology doesn't need to run any code itself.
 Instead, you can run code externally.
-Toolhouse runs the code through the tool chosen by the LLM.
-The Tool responds with more context, and the LLM uses that to provide a more targeted generation, but also a long list of new capabilities.
+Get response with more context on what tools the LLM should use in your toolhouse,  a function to run those tools, and the LLM uses that to provide a more targeted generation, but also a long list of new capabilities.

 Writing good tools is a long and time-consuming exercise which requires a lot of efforts.
 You have to write definitions of inputs and outputs, robust error handling, handle the infrastructure to host the tool and most importantly effective communication with the model.
 Every model implements function calling slightly differently.
 This causes challenges in schema design, logic implementation, and interaction management.